Sonamkandari/Computer-Network-Revision-work/README.md

  - How Email works ?
  - for sendinng email SMTP ,PoP3
  - which transport layer will email use TCP or UDP
  - it will use TCP beacause we want the entire data available to us
+ - DNS (Domain name System): it keeps the record that every domain name will be assosciated with an ip address (It is similar to a phone book where in the phone book we have the number of each custome and the phone number is always associated with a particular user)
 ---
 ## TCP and Udp Or TCP vs UDP